stateful/docs.runme.dev/docs/configuration/cellsection.md

 ![VS Code](../../static/img/guide-page/runme-vscode-setting.png)

 - In the search bar, enter ‘notebook sticky.’
 This will direct you to the sticky scroll configuration page in the notebook.
-- Now enable Stick Scroll by clicking on the “Enabled” checkbox.
+- Now enable Sticky Scroll by clicking on the “Enabled” checkbox.

 ![sticky roll](../../static/img/guide-page/stickyroll.png)